joshle298/VerkadaPokedex/README.md

 Mid way through the project I wanted to experiment with a carousel-like view for the Pokemon where the left-most Pokemon is emphasized.
 You can see this in-app if you comment out the GridView() and uncomment the CarouselView() in ContentView.swift.
 It was pretty cool to look into the GeometryReader that Swift uses.

+:v: I hope you enjoyed taking a look into my though process and design skills through y'alls project!
+Talk soon.